Table of Contents

 Yield farming and staking differ in the number of tokens users need for their investments.

 Staking involves only one token that users can lock up in the staking pool, so stakers don’t need to buy two tokens of equal or variable value to provide liquidity.
-This reduces the overall expense of participating in staking.
+This could reduce the overall expense of participating in staking for certain tokens.

-Yield farming offers a dynamic and lucrative Annual Percentage Yield (APY) that varies with each liquidity pool.
-The APY fluctuates depending on several market metrics: available liquidity, arbitrage options, and overall volatility.
-Yield farming interest rates are typically higher than staking rates, with new coins offering more returns than high-capital tokens like ETH.
+Yield farming offers a dynamic Annual Percentage Yield (APY) that varies with each liquidity pool, depending on several market metrics: available liquidity, arbitrage options, and overall volatility.

 Investment risks